Betsy McCaughey: Healthcare reform, 1993–1994

 McCaughey's "No Exit" article was quickly used by conservative officials and commentators seeking to discredit the Clinton plan.
 Senator Bob Dole, in the Republican Party response to the President's State of the Union, used some of McCaughey's arguments of fewer choices, lower quality, and more government control.
 Bill Kristol's Project for the Republican Future quickly launched television advertisements featuring quotes from McCaughey's two Wall Street Journal op-ed columns and her The New Republic article.
 Newsweek columnist George Will used McCaughey's writings as a basis for predicting that the Clinton health plan would kill patients and make it illegal for patients to pay doctors directly for care, with 15-year jail terms for patients who tried to do so.

 The Clinton White House press office issued a response to McCaughey's "No Exit" article by arguing that it contained "numerous factual inaccuracies and misleading statements".
 McCaughey responded that her claims came "straight from the text of the bill".
 Supporters of the Clinton plan questioned McCaughey's claims, including her statements that "the law will prevent you from going outside the system to buy basic health coverage you think is better" and that "doctor[s] can be paid only by the plan, not by you" by pointing to the text of the legislation such as Section 1003: "Nothing in this Act shall be construed as prohibiting ...
 An individual from purchasing any health care services."

 According to The Washington Post, the "No Exit" article, the White House response, and the ensuing television and radio interviews with McCaughey made her a star: "Her toothy good looks, body-conscious suits, Vassar BA and Columbia PhD reduced right-wingers to mush."

 The bill stalled and died in Congress in 1994, and the next year, Clinton was reduced to asking Congress for a series of small, incremental reforms to healthcare.
 The "No Exit" article won the National Magazine Award for excellence in the public interest.
 Andrew Sullivan, the editor of The New Republic, later stated that he believed there were flaws in McCaughey's article, but he ran it "as a provocation to debate".
 In 2006, a new editor recanted the story.

 In 2009, The Daily Beast called her "The Woman Who Killed Health Care".
+In a 2010 article about misinformation surrounding healthcare reform efforts in the United States, political scientist Brendan Nyhan argued that McCaughey's articles about Clinton's healthcare reform were both highly influential in shaping debate on the subject and misleading, owing in part to "egregious errors" she made in reading and interpreting the proposals.